42xel/BAPL2/README.md

 ```
 is interpreted just fine.

-In FeAsKo, for now at least, we have to write :
+In deFAKto, for now at least, we have to write :
 ```
 # .minus = 1 + (!! ?)
 ```